8go/matrix-commander/README.md

                         the provided file name will be used as credentials file instead of the default one.
   -r ROOM [ROOM ...], --room ROOM [ROOM ...]
-                        Send to this room or these rooms.
+                        Send to or receive from this room or these rooms.
                         None, one or multiple rooms can be specified.
 The default room is provided in credentials file.
 If a room (or multiple ones) is (or are) provided in the arguments, then it (or they) will be used instead of the one from the credentials file.
-The user must have access to the specified room in order to send messages there.
+The user must have access to the specified room in order to send messages there or listen on the room.
 Messages cannot be sent to arbitrary rooms.
 When specifying the room id some shells require the exclamation mark to be escaped with a backslash.
+As an alternative to specifying a room as destination, one can specify a user as a destination with the '--user' argument.
+See '--user' and the term 'DM (direct messaging)' for details.
+Specifying a room is always faster and more efficient than specifying a user.
+Not all listen operations allow setting a room.
+                        Read more under the --listen options and similar.
   --room-create ROOM_CREATE [ROOM_CREATE ...]
                         Create this room or these rooms.
 One or multiple room aliases can be specified.
 The room (or multiple ones)